gartner/zf2rapid/docs/tutorial-create-routing-maps.md

     );

 You can also specify the strict mode for the routing.
-With the additional option `-s` the created routing only allows existing controllers and actions.
+With the additional option `--strict` the created routing only allows existing controllers and actions.
 This option is disabled by default.

-    $ zf2rapid create-routing Shop
+    $ zf2rapid create-routing Shop --strict

 When using the strict mode the routing configuration should look like this.